SneakyPeet/whats-that-function/_functions/clojure.core/juxt.md

  => [9 3 18 2 0 6 3]
 ```

-We can replace the function definition with juxt for a more concise version
+We can replace this with juxt for a more concise version.

 ```clojure
 (def do-math (juxt + - * / mod max min))